A fast-loading website is no longer an option – it is a necessity that must be achieved in an online business.

 Here’s how to tackle these challenges.

-First, reduce the image file size by utilizing tools like Smush, ShortPixel, Imagify, or TinyPNG to compress your images without sacrificing significant quality.
+First, reduce image file size using tools like Smush, ShortPixel, Imagify, or TinyPNG to compress your images without sacrificing quality.

 Most image optimization plugins offer lossless compression, reducing file size and maintaining visual quality for the human eye.